 The Proposed Project is not located on a site that is included on a list of hazardous materials sites compiled pursuant to Government Code section 65962.5.
-Therefore, the Proposed Project does not create a significant hazard to the public or the environment.
+Therefore, the Proposed Project would not create a significant hazard to the public or the environment.
 There would be no impact.

 e.
-Be Located within an Airport Land Use Plan Area or, Where Such A Plan Has Not Been Adopted, Be within 2 Miles of a Private Airport or Public Airport and Result in a Safety Hazard or Excessive Noise for People Residing or Working in the Study Area (Less than Significant Impact)
+Be Located within an Airport Land Use Plan Area or, where Such a Plan Has Not Been Adopted, Be within 2 Miles of a Private Airport or Public Airport and Result in a Safety Hazard or Excessive Noise for People Residing or Working in the Study Area (No Impact)